 (3) Subsequent counseling must—

-(i) Review the terms and conditions of the TEACH Grant agreement to serve as described in §686.12;
+(i) Review the terms and conditions of the TEACH Grant agreement to serve or repay as described in §686.12;

-(ii) Emphasize to the student that if the student fails or refuses to complete the service obligation contained in the agreement to serve or any other condition of the agreement to serve—
+(ii) Emphasize to the grant recipient that if the grant recipient fails or refuses to complete the service obligation contained in the agreement to serve or repay or any other condition of the agreement to serve or repay—

-(A) The TEACH Grant must be repaid as a Federal Direct Unsubsidized Loan; and
+(A) The TEACH Grant must be repaid as a Direct Unsubsidized Loan; and

-(B) The TEACH Grant recipient will be obligated to repay the full amount of the grant and the accrued interest from the disbursement date;
+(B) The grant recipient will be obligated to repay the full amount of the grant and the accrued interest from the disbursement date;

-(iii) Explain the circumstances, as described in §686.34, under which a TEACH Grant will be converted to a Federal Direct Unsubsidized Loan
+(iii) Explain the circumstances, as described in §686.34, under which a TEACH Grant will be converted to a Direct Unsubsidized Loan, including an explanation that if the grant recipient requests that a TEACH Grant be converted to a Direct Unsubsidized Loan in accordance with §686.43(a)(1)(i), the conversion of the grant to a loan cannot be reversed;

+(iv) Explain that to avoid further accrual of interest as described in §686.12(b)(4)(ii) of this section, a grant recipient who decides not to teach in a qualified school or field, or who for any other reason no longer intends to satisfy the service obligation, may request that the Secretary convert his or her TEACH Grant to a Direct Unsubsidized Loan that the grant recipient may begin repaying immediately, instead of waiting for the TEACH Grant to be converted to a loan under the condition described in §686.43(a)(1)(ii); and

-(iv) Emphasize that, once a TEACH Grant is converted to a Federal Direct Unsubsidized Loan, it cannot be reconverted to a grant--
+(v) Emphasize that, once a TEACH Grant is converted to a Federal Direct Unsubsidized Loan, it may be reconverted to a grant only if--

+(A) The grant has been determined to be converted to a loan in error by the Secretary; or

+(B) In the case of a grant recipient whose TEACH Grant was converted to a Direct Unsubsidized Loan in accordance with §686.(a)(1)(ii), within one year of the conversion date the grant recipient provides documentation showing that he or she fully satisfied the service obligation within the eight-year service obligation period.

-(v) Review for the grant recipient information on the availability of the Department's Student Loan Ombudsman's office.
+(vi) Review for the grant recipient information on the availability of the Department's Student Loan Ombudsman's office.

 (c) Exit counseling.
 (1) An institution must ensure that exit counseling is conducted with each grant recipient before he or she ceases to attend the institution at a time determined by the institution.